-How businesses can continue to trade and deal in fluorinated greenhouse gases and ozone-depleting substances in the UK and EU if there’s no EU withdrawal deal
+How businesses can continue to trade and deal in fluorinated greenhouse gases and ozone-depleting substances after 1 January 2021

-If the UK leaves the EU with no deal, the UK will regulate fluorinated greenhouse gases (F gas) and ozone-depleting substances (ODS).
+The UK will regulate fluorinated greenhouse gases (F gas) and ozone-depleting substances (ODS) from 1 January 2021.

 What is F gas and ODS?